vanjaoljaca/chesstrainer/README.md

 - breadcrumbs & navigation
 - popups for edit screen
 - teach mode vs training mode??
-- serializing / deserlialization method for moves to remove fluff
+- serializing / deserlialization method for moves to remove fluff (part 2)
 - when playing black have to press compute to get white to start
 - when switching sides also...
 - method to export from phone to whatever (share)